The MBTI® ENFP and College

 Learn about ENFP Personality Types and how they function in College settings.
 Including an ENFPs major choice, how they handle stress and learning tactics.

-ENFPs have a vivid imagination, so choosing classes which allow for their innovative personality, have been successful for individuals with similar personality functionality.
+ENFPs have a vivid imagination, so choosing classes that allow for their innovative personality, has been successful for individuals with similar personality functionality.
 When studying, an ENFP may find it unproductive to join a group of peers, even if they may find it more enjoyable.
-This is due to their often-spontaneous temperament, which may be a cause for distraction or lead to the lesser chance for project completion.
+This is due to their often-spontaneous temperament, which may be a cause for distraction or lead to a lesser chance of project completion.
 However, this innate behavior will often allow for multiple tasks to be in progress at once.
 When studying, ENFPs should consider immersing themselves in detailed information instead of bypassing uninteresting facts and monotony in order to heighten their skill set.
 This personality type has been known to place their dedication to social interaction even when important classwork or an exam is near.
 As such, it can be helpful for ENFPs to find an enjoyable method for their studies.
 This has been reported by many individuals with this personality type as an important value.
 These individuals often prefer variety and learn best when they are challenged, and even though the inclusion of fun is often of great importance to them, due to their dominant Extraverted Intuitive function, they also commonly prefer to be taken seriously.
-When taking exams, an ENFP may tend to answer questions quickly and are known to “go with their gut”.
+When taking exams, an ENFP may tend to answer questions quickly and are known to “go with their gut.”
 It can often be beneficial for this personality type to review their answers prior to submission to ensure accuracy.
-These individuals are known to thrive on essay related questions and should consider taking this option if it is given to them.
+These individuals are known to thrive on essay-related questions and should consider taking this option if it is given to them.

 Reading and Writing

 It is common for an ENFP to have an appreciable number of books and reading materials, which also may cover many different unrelated topics.
-This commonality often stems from ENFPs general want to know and experience as much as they possibly can.
-Also, most individuals who assess as an ENFP Personality Type, reject mediocrity and use an “off the beaten path” approach.
+This commonality often stems from ENFPs’ general want to know and experience as much as they possibly can.
+Also, most individuals who assess as an ENFP Personality Type reject mediocrity and use an “off the beaten path” approach.
 This personality type often will skip pre-writing exercises, such as the creation of a storyboard, outline, or mind-mapping, and may instead discuss their writing with a peer or utilize free-handwriting.
-It will often be out of an ENFP’s comfort zone to make several revisions to their writing, however proofreading their initial draft for corrections will often come to them with ease.
+It will often be out of an ENFP’s comfort zone to make several revisions to their writing, however, proofreading their initial draft for corrections will often come to them with ease.
 Having a second or third draft regimen can assist an ENFP in their writing habits.
 This personality type has been found to find facts, particulars, and repetitive activities to be monotonous, which may be the cause for them to have an aversion to reviewing several drafts during their writing process.
-Every personality type has a different method for writing.
+Every personality type has a different method of writing.
 The typical writing approach which ENFPs have reported to assist with combating writer’s block are to:

 Write from experience Communicate personal viewpoint